Edward Pecukonis, Professor

-Presently, I am an Associate professor at the UM School of Social Work.
-I am the Director, Center for Public Health Social Work Education, Co- Chair of Maternal and Child Health training and Co-Chair of the Clinical Concentration sequence at the SSW.
+Presently, I am a professor at the UM School of Social Work.
+I am the Director, Center for Public Health Social Work Education, Co-Chair of Maternal and Child Health training, and Co-Chair of the Clinical Concentration sequence at the SSW.
 I have held joint faculty appointments in the Department of Family Medicine and Department of Psychiatry, University of Maryland School of Medicine where I worked form 1983-1998.

 At the campus level, I have ably served as a founding Co-Director of the University of Maryland Center for Interprofessional Education, and Chair of the President’s campus task force on Interprofessional Education.
 I have also served as a faculty senator including holding office as Vice President and acting President of the Faculty Senate on the UMB campus.